-Our favorite reality TV stars cannot get enough of the spotlight during their regularly scheduled time slots, so they take to Twitter to share even more of their daily lives with us.
-And we love them for it!
-Here’s a roundup of some of our favorite photos from the Twitterverse this week!
-Enjoy!
+Our favorite reality TV stars cannot get enough of the spotlight during their regularly scheduled time slots, so they take to social media to share even more of their lives with us.
+And we would not have it any other way.
+Here’s a roundup of some of our favorite snapshots from Thanksgiving.
+Enjoy.